lildude/ha-addon-teslamate/DOCS.md

 ## TeslaMate Configuration

 In order for the links in the Grafana dashboards and the TeslaMate UI to link to the correct locations, you will also need to configure TeslaMate.
-Once you have started the addon, look at the log output for the section which looks like this and take note of the two lines with `=>`:
+Once you have started the add-on, look at the log output for the section which looks like this and take note of the two lines with `=>`:

 ```
 [09:26:32] INFO: Configure TeslaMate settings by adding these values